AUTh-CSAL/Docker/README.md

 Start by downloading the content of this repo, either through `git clone https://github.com/AUTh-csal/Docker.git` or by zip download here: https://github.com/AUTh-csal/Docker/archive/main.zip

-Afterwards, by opening a terminal or Command Prompt, according to your host OS, navigate to the folder where the extracted data is.
+Afterwards, by opening a terminal or Command Prompt, according to your host OS, navigate to the folder where the extracted data is (default extracted folder is `Docker`).
 There you can see the following directory structure (timestamps may vary!):

 ```
 2020-09-29  08:57    <DIR>          .